 If you notice any unusual symptoms or extreme irritation throughout your lip blushing healing process, contact your artist.
 You may be having an allergic reaction, or an infection.

 Here is a general timeline for lip blush healing.

-DAY 1 – Swelling, tenderness, and high color intensity
+DAY 1: Swelling, tenderness, intense color